-KBN is the largest lender to the Norwegian public sector
+KBN is the largest lender to the Norwegian public sector, underpinning the stability of its operations

 KBN's government-related footprint is substantial, reflecting its establishment though legislation, its public policy mandate and full government ownership.
 In addition, the company benefits from oversight by the Ministry of Local Government and Modernisation and supervision by the Norwegian Financial Supervisory Authority (FSA or 'Finanstilsynet').